 Telehealth is an umbrella term for the application of telecommunications and technology in healthcare.
 Telehealth includes any digital communication between a client and practitioner.
 Most commonly, telehealth is the term used to describe providing client care virtually, opposed to in-person.
 For dietitians, telenutrition means providing telehealth nutrition services to clients digitally.

 Both clients and practitioners recognize, more than ever, that virtual care is an effective and flexible means to receive and provide high quality nutrition and wellness services.

 But did you know that telehealth has actually been around for nearly a century?
 Since the 1920s, organizations like NASA and AT & T have been experimenting with telemedicine.
 In recent years, telehealth has become so popular because of advancements in technology.
 The widespread use of apps and smartphones have made integrating telehealth and technology a reality for practitioners and patients.

-What are the benefits of telehealth?
+What are the benefits of telehealth for nutrition professionals?

 - Flexibility and convenience: work from home or wherever you’d like!
 Save your clients the time of traveling to and from appointments

 - Savings on time and money: reduce the need for an office, cut down on travel time between office and home, and lessen rent expenses

 - Closer relationships with clients: the beauty of technology is that it makes it easier to connect with clients – in addition to videoconferencing sessions, message with patients, share documents, and more, to build longer-term, effective relationships

 - Increased access to care for clients: clients in remote locations now have the ability to receive quality care, thanks to telehealth!
 Telehealth even helps treat patients during disaster relief.